thomasNGrayTv/touchboard-apps-electron/README.md

 ![electronConfigSetup](https://user-images.githubusercontent.com/102999741/169410756-146d2aa3-6a9c-4e16-9101-536b927d422a.gif)

-Your are now ready to deploy.
+You are now ready to deploy.
 To deploy this project run the following commands:

 ```bash
 npm install